shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

 - Which personalities (if any) should be assigned to the sensors
 - Which behavior settings should be used

-__Note:__ In the following instructions, these two placeholders will be used:
+__NOTE:__ In the following instructions, these two placeholders will be used:
 - YOUR_PROJECT_DIRECTORY will refer to the directory where the cloned rsp-sw-toolkit-gw repo contents reside (the default location is ~/projects/)
 - YOUR_DEPLOY_DIRECTORY will refer to the directory where the Intel&reg; RSP Controller Application was